2018 FIFA World Cup knockout stage: Croatia vs England

 The teams had faced each other in seven previous matches, which included two matches played in the 2010 FIFA World Cup qualification, England winning on both occasions (4–1 and 5–1).

 Luka Modrić stopped a Dele Alli run, by fouling him at the edge of the area.
 Kieran Trippier found the top right corner of the net from the resulting free kick with his right foot.
 Harry Kane nearly doubled England's lead, but his close range shot deflected off Danijel Subašić's foot and onto the post.
 After half-time, Ivan Perišić met Šime Vrsaljko's deep cross from the right at head height with a flying, left-footed finish to the left of the net.
 Soon after, Perišić shot against the right-hand post from the left before Ante Rebić put the rebound into Jordan Pickford's hands.
 In extra-time, John Stones had a header cleared off the line by Vrsaljko in the 98th minute.
 Pickford at the other end, denied Mario Mandžukić at point-blank range after the striker met Perišić's cross from the left.
 But Mandžukić came out on top soon after the break, latching on to Perišić's headed pass on the left and sending a left-footed effort across Pickford to find the bottom-right corner, securing Croatia's entrance into their first ever World Cup final.

 Croatia became the first team to avoid defeat after trailing in three knockout matches at a single World Cup.
 They became the 13th different nation to reach a World Cup final.
+Their first since the establishment of the country's team and the former Yugoslav country since Breakup of Yugoslavia in 1989.
 Trippier became the first player to score a direct free-kick for England at the World Cup since David Beckham in 2006 against Ecuador.
 Trippier's goal after four minutes and 44 seconds was the fastest goal scored in a World Cup semi-final since 1958 (Vavá after two minutes for Brazil v France) and was England's 12th goal in Russia, their most in a single World Cup.
 Croatia became the first team to play extra time in three consecutive World Cup matches since England in 1990.
 England scored nine goals from set-pieces at the 2018 World Cup – the most by a team in a single World Cup tournament since 1966.